Is there a better way to spend the day with a group of friends than heading out to canoe or kayak in Cincinnati?

 Morrow (10 miles from Kings Island): 219 Mill Street (St Rt 123), Morrow, Ohio 45152

-Little Miami Canoe Rental has the widest selection of canoe trips in the area, split between their 2 locations.
-The Oregonia site has 2, 8, 10, and 18 mile excursions, and Morrow has 6, 10, and 18 mile trips on the Little Miami River.
+Little Miami Canoe Rental has a wide selection of canoe trips in the area.
+They offer a 6 and a 10 mile excursion on the Little Miami River.

 Grab all the details on their website.